RecQuest: Towards Estimating User Domain Knowledge in Conversational Recommender Systems: Experimental Results

 Table~\ref{tab:discriminative_keywords} lists representative keywords highlighting the contrasts in keyword usage.
-Across domains, novices tend to use more general or evaluative terms (e.g., good, recommend, comfort), often reflecting subjective impressions or purchase intentions.
-Experts, in contrast, rely more on technical or domain-specific vocabulary (e.g., brake, autofocus, performance), focusing on detailed specifications and functional attributes.
-This pattern suggests that expert interactions with the CRS emphasize analytical comparison, while novices communicate in broader, more experience-based terms.
+Across domains, novices tend to use more general or evaluative terms (e.g., good, recommend, comfort), reflecting subjective impressions or purchase intentions.
+Experts, in contrast, rely more on technical or domain-specific vocabulary (e.g., brake, autofocus, performance), emphasizing specifications and functional attributes.
+These patterns suggest that Experts approach the CRS with a more analytical, comparison-oriented communication style, while novices rely on broader, experience-based descriptions.

-This TF-IDF analysis provides preliminary evidence and helps formulate a clear hypothesis: \emph{experts tend to communicate using specific product attributes, while novices tend to communicate using intended usage or scenarios}.
-To validate this hypothesis systematically, we designed an LLM-based annotation pipeline.
-We prompted \emph{gpt-4.1-mini} to analyze each user utterance and extract phrases corresponding to two distinct categories: (i) \emph{Specific Attributes}: Mentions of technical features, components, or specifications (e.g., ``disc brakes''). (ii) \emph{Intended Usage}: Descriptions of goals, contexts, or scenarios (e.g., ``for daily rides to work'').
-This annotation allows us to move beyond simple keyword counts and quantify the method of communication on a per-utterance basis.
-The results confirmed this hypothesis, especially at the conversation level.
-We found that experts mentioned significantly more specific attributes on average (9.01 per conversation) than novices (6.80).
-While experts also provided more usage-based context (5.38 vs. 4.59), their overall linguistic preference still leaned more heavily toward attributes (62.6\% of expressions) compared to novices (59.8\%).
+This TF-IDF analysis provides preliminary evidence for a clear hypothesis: \emph{Experts tend to communicate through specific product attributes, while novices tend to communicate through intended usage or scenarios}.
+To test this hypothesis systematically, we designed an LLM-based annotation pipeline.
+We few-shot-prompted \emph{gpt-4.1-mini-2025-04-14} to analyze each user utterance and extract phrases corresponding to two distinct categories: (i) \emph{Specific Attributes}: Mentions of technical features, components, or specifications (e.g., ``disc brakes''). (ii) \emph{Intended Usage}: Descriptions of goals, contexts, or scenarios (e.g., ``for daily rides to work'').
+This annotation moves beyond simple keyword counts and enables per-utterance quantification of communication style.
+The results strongly support our hypothesis, particularly at the conversation level.
+We found that Experts mentioned significantly more specific attributes on average (9.01 per conversation) than Novices (6.80).
+While Experts also provided more usage-based context (5.38 vs. 4.59), their overall linguistic preference still leaned more heavily toward attributes (62.6\% of expressions) compared to Novices (59.8\%).